 All written submissions should be in .doc or .docx format.
 Submit multiple pieces separately (multiple poems, flash fiction, etc).
 The file name should also be the piece’s title.

-Our submissions are currently closed!
+Our submissions are currently OPEN!

 Genre Specific Formatting Guidelines: